Nuclear Structure: Binary Nucleon Pair Configuration

 Answers from Task 2.2.4 (Nature's Preferred Configuration):

-1. 37:4 harmonic lock with outer rotation (172 THz) - This resonance requires specific inner frequency
+1. 1:2 resonance lock with outer orbit (9.26 THz) - This resonance requires specific inner frequency

 2. Magnetic-dominated equilibrium - only one stable L satisfies all 9 interdependent factors